In October 2013, National Geographic Portugal magazine published "Amazon - Reborn from the Ashes",

 The sites match those of Erica Sampaio, a scientist from Tübingen University who led a similar study in the 90's.
 This will allow Ricardo and his team to also compare how 15 years of forest regrowth have affected bat communities.
 "Changes are already evident.
 Many species of gleaners, which are more sensitive to fragmentation, are coming back."

-At every netting point, researchers mount a small portable table with everything they need to identify,
+At every netting point, researchers set up a small station to identify, weigh and measure every bat.

 During the day, the team carefully organizes the genetic samples collected the night before.